aibasel-teaching/krummstab/README.md

    chose in step 1 and the alphabetically sorted last names of all team members in the following format: `ID_Last-Name1_Last-Name2`

+After completing these steps, the new submission will be processed as usual by future calls to Krummstab, in particular by the `collect` and `send` commands.

 # Development